 “I am excited but nervous about the new baby, every day I am so thankful that we got to keep our one little baby so the thought of having two makes me feel truly lucky.
 I really do think Freddie will make a wonderful big brother and am looking forward to my babies playing and growing up together.”

 Charlotte and Freddie's story was featured in the latest edition of Little Bliss, if you would like to view it online, please click here.
-If you have been affected by any of the issues in this post, please call the helpline on 0500 618 140 for support.
+If you have been affected by any of the issues in this post, please call the Bliss helpline for support.

 You may also be interested in...